urbit/urbit.org-reloaded/content/docs/arvo/dill/dill.md

 ## Userspace

-Unlike in kernalspace, userspace applications are unlikely to `%pass` Dill `task`s directly.
+Unlike in kernelspace, userspace applications are unlikely to `%pass` Dill `task`s directly.
 Instead, Dill looks at things in terms of sessions.
 A session is a pipeline between a client and a handler, where:

 - The client is an external input source and output sink; a terminal with with dimensions and so forth.
 - The handler is an application in Urbit that interprets input, maybe does something with it, maybe produces output to be displayed in the client, etc.